creasty/kt-graph/README.md

 Generate a graph from the dependency table

 Arguments:
   project                      Project name specified in the config file

 Options:
   -o, --output <file>          Output file path.
                                Change the extension to select a different output format.
                                Refer to https://graphviz.org/docs/outputs/ for the list of supported formats. (default: "graph.pdf")
   -q, --query <regexp>         Search query for type names to include in the graph.
                                Default behavior is case sensitive.
 Wrap with '/•/i' to change that.
-                           Example: 'foo|bar' (case sensitive), '/foo|bar/i' (case insensitive) -e, --exclude <regexp>   Search query for type names to exclude from the graph.`+` Refer to --query for the syntax.
+                               Example: 'foo|bar' (case sensitive), '/foo|bar/i' (case insensitive) -e, --exclude <regexp>       Search query for type names to exclude from the graph.
+                               Refer to --query for the syntax.
   --forward-depth <level>      Depth of graph for forward dependencies.
-                           Effective when --query/--exclude creates a proper subgraph (default: "3") --inverse-depth <level>  Depth of graph for inverse dependencies.
+                               Effective when --query/--exclude creates a proper subgraph. (default: "3") --inverse-depth <level>      Depth of graph for inverse dependencies.
+                               Refer to --forward-depth for more detail. (default: "3") -H, --highlight <regexp...>  Highlight type names matching the expression.
+                               This takes precedence of the same parameters in the config file.
-                           Refer to --forward-depth for more detail (default: "3") -c, --cluster            Enable cluster layout (default: false) --update                 Update the dependency table (Shortcut to run analyze command together) (default: false) -h, --help               display help for command
+                               Refer to --query for the syntax.
+  -c, --cluster                Enable cluster layout (default: false) --update                     Update the dependency table (Shortcut to run analyze command together) (default: false) -h, --help                   display help for command
 ```

 ### Configuration file